bnsreenu/digitalsreeni-image-annotator/README.md

    - Esc: Cancel current annotation, exit edit mode, or exit SAM-assisted annotation
    - Enter: Finish current annotation, exit edit mode, or accept SAM-generated mask
    - Up/Down Arrow Keys: Navigate through slices in multi-dimensional images
+   - - and =: Adjust pen size for paint brush and eraser tools

+## Known Issues and Bug Fixes

+- The application may not work correctly on Linux systems.
+Extensive testing has not been done yet.
+- When loading a YOLO model trained on different classes compared to the loaded YAML file, the application now gives a message to the user about the mismatch instead of crashing.
+- Various other bugs have been addressed to improve overall stability and performance.

 ## Development